gerson-a/TechDeals-eCommerce-Analysis/README.md

 * Advertise more heavily during February/June/October to combat TechDeals' historically poor performance during those months.

-* Promote high AOV and popular products such as the gaming monitor, Macbook, and AirPods.
+* Promote products that are both popular and have high AOVs, such as the gaming monitor, Macbook, and AirPods.

 ### Loyalty Program:
-* Increase social media marketing, as the channel had an above-average conversion rate.
+* Increase social media marketing, as that channel had an above-average conversion rate.
 Decrease direct marketing spend due to its low signup rate.

 * Work with marketing team to better understand why email was the most effective channel at generating loyalty program signups.

-* Incentivize further loyalty program signups by offering priority shipping to loyalty customers.
+* With the knowledge that loyalty customers have made more purchases at a higher AOV in recent year, incentivize more loyalty program signups by offering priority shipping to loyalty customers.

 ### Data Quality:
 * Work with data engineering to track precisely when customers sign up for the loyalty program, both in the past (if possible) and moving forward.